cerebralnomad/Recipe-Scribe/README.md

 After saving use File>New or Ctrl+n to clear the entry boxes for the creation of another recipe.
 Program help can be found in the Menu

+### Search Function Usage
+You must have a default save path set to use the recipe search.
+It uses this path as the location to perform the search.

+To search your recipies from the program, click Search Recipies in the menubar.
+Type your search term in the search box and click either the Ingredient Search or Title Search button.
+The Title Search will look for the search term in the titles of all your recipes.
+The Ingredient Search will search the contents of every recipe file in your collection for the search term.
+Searches are not case sensitive.

+The search results will display in the left hand pane.
+Click on a result and the recipe will be displayed in the right pane.
+You can edit the recipe from the program if you need to.
+Simply make your changes and click the Save button.
+Clicking the Save button will immediately overwrite the existing file with the contents of the window displaying the recipe.
+There is no confirmation dialog.

+Single word searches work best and title searches only support single words.
+When searching for two words, results will include all files which contain both words.
+This can greatly increase results in some cases.
+Searching for more than two words is not supported and will return an error message as the results.

 ## Notes
 Now supporting light and dark modes.